 Josef Bolf: Some (Not All) Futures

 After a smaller retrospective at Prague’s National Gallery late last year and after his spring exhibition at the Gallery of Fine Art in Ostrava, one of the most sought-after members of the middle generation of Czech artists presents his works at the Gallery of Contemporary Art and Architecture in České Budějovice.
-A significant number of the paintings were made expressly for this exhibition’s needs, as were the wall paintings throughout the gallery spaces.
+A significant number of the paintings were made expressly for this exhibition’s needs.

 Probably the most important themes in Bolf’s new paintings are the relationship between time and space as two inseparable quantities – and also the painter’s possibilities for capturing their abstract and complex nature.
 Bolf has long created figurative paintings in which the human figure exists in a more or less realistic landscape.
 Here, too, this starting point for exploring these themes has been the traditional illusive painting.
 Bolf’s artistic development has been characterized by a gradual development and transformation, without any sharp and unexpected turns.
 His new paintings thus show his typical technique of scratching the motifs into a layer of black paint, although more than ever before this process reveals brightly colored layers of painting underneath.
 However, this mottled background, revealed to varying degrees, only amplifies the paintings’ psychedelic effect.
 They are at first glance filled with a multitude of elements, strangely contorted figures, and multiple perspectives and zooms, all of them overlapping and mirroring one another.
 There are hints of Bolf’s usual emphasis on narrative, so frequently applied not just in his paintings, but also in his drawings, comics, and several puppet or animated films.